yast/yast-storage-ng/doc/partitioner_ui/feature-systemd_filesystems.md

 This is part of the [bigger document](../partitioner_ui.md) about rethinking the YaST Partitioner user interface.

-In the systemd world, some filesystems are not longer managed simply via `mount` and the `/etc/fstab` file, like in traditional Unix/Linux systems.
+In the systemd world, some filesystems are no longer managed simply via `mount` and the `/etc/fstab` file, like in traditional Unix/Linux systems.
 Examples of this new way of dynamically (un)mounting and creating/destroying filesystems: